Conditions for scholarship holders

 It is important to bear in mind that a scholarship is not employment.
 A scholarship may be paid by Uppsala University, but more commonly it is paid by a research organisation or from a person’s home country.
 It follows that if you are on a scholarship, you are not entitled to Uppsala University’s benefits for employees.
 A scholarship is not subject to taxation.

-The GIF insurance applies 24 hours a day in Sweden.
+The FUB insurance applies 24 hours a day in Sweden.
 For people holding a Schengen visa, it applies in the whole Schengen area as well (with the exception of Property coverage, which applies in Sweden only).

 Although the GIF insurance consists of several parts, it is mainly a health and injury insurance.
 Please read the full policy conditions at Kammarkollegiet.